study-camp/2018/PITCHME.md

 ### [Win customers <br/> with mobile sites](https://academy.exceedlms.com/student/path/2967#)

 <br/>
-  * Mobile website = accessible from phones
+  * What is a mobile website?
-  * User benefit = discoverability + familiarity
+  * How does user benefit?
-  * Businesss benefit = Lower costs + higher reach
+  * How does owner benefit?
-  * Website speed = critical for user conversions
+  * What impacts conversions?

 <!-- Speaker Notes -->
 Note: